AERUMTechnology/go-aerum/swarm/pss/ARCHITECTURE.md

 For the current state and roadmap of pss development please see https://github.com/ethersphere/swarm/wiki/swarm-dev-progress.

-Please report issues on https://github.com/ethersphere/go-ethereum
+Please report issues on https://github.com/ethersphere/go-aerum

 Feel free to ask questions in https://gitter.im/ethersphere/pss

 ## STATUS OF THIS DOCUMENT

-`pss` is under active development, and the first implementation is yet to be merged to the Ethereum main branch.
+`pss` is under active development, and the first implementation is yet to be merged to the AERUMTechnology main branch.
 Expect things to change.

 ## CORE INTERFACES